- Programs & Services

 There are at least 40 new MS drugs in development and the pipeline continues to be volatile*

 The generic version of Copaxone 40 mg, Glatopa, was anticipated to be approved in March.
 However, the drug maker recently announced that the FDA had issued a warning letter to Glatopa’s fill/finish manufacturer and that would likely delay the drug’s approval.
 Additional delays may occur due to patent litigation.

 Given the high cost of existing and investigational drugs, careful monitoring and management of the MS pipeline is critical.
 Prior to launch, we monitor the drug development pipeline and seek input from external thought leaders to model potential client impact.
 New-to-market review and assessment of clinical appropriateness at launch enable us to implement strategic plan design options, such as formulary and utilization management.
 To effectively manage trend, it is important to consider additional strategies such as a managed network, exclusive specialty, and Advanced Control Specialty Formulary, along with other tools such as prior authorization and step therapy requirements.

 One key aspect of MS trend management is site-of-care optimization.
-Infusion treatments in a hospital setting drive up costs, while ambulatory infusion sites (AIS) or home settings, offer consistently lower costs for payors in addition to convenience for patients.1 Coram CVS Specialty Infusion Services, with facilities across the country serving 75,000 patients a year, is certified to administer many MS infusion products.
+Infusion treatments in a hospital setting drive up costs, while ambulatory infusion sites (AIS) or home settings, offer consistently lower costs for payors in addition to convenience for patients.1 Coram CVS Specialty Infusion Services, with facilities across the country is certified to administer many MS infusion products.
 AIS and home infusions are shown to have better outcomes with fewer complications.
 The personalized attention also helps improve quality of life and reduce stress.